 The Rebecca Nurse Homestead is one of the most important sites to visit in Danvers.
-Located on Pine Street, it is open from May through November.
-It is owned and operated by the Danvers Alarm List Company.
+Located on Pine Street, it is owned and operated by the Danvers Alarm List Company.

 The first three women to be accused of witchcraft in 1692 were easy targets for a witch-hunt – Tituba, a slave; Sarah Good, a beggar; and Sarah Osborne (alternate spelling Osburn, Osborn, Osbourne), an invalid who scandalized the neighborhood by marrying a former indentured servant.
 However, the next two individuals to be accused were shocking.
 Both respected and established within the community, Martha Corey was a full communing church member and a deeply religious woman, while Rebecca Nurse was a 71-year-old devout, God-fearing woman who had raised eight children to adulthood, all of whom lived nearby.
 Rebecca and her husband Francis worked diligently on their 300-acre farm, located in the very center of Salem Village.